lashgar/ipmacc/README.md

 * Ahmad Lashgar, University of Victoria
 * Alireza Majidi, Texas A&M University
 * Ebad Salehi, University of Victoria

+# About IPMACC:
+IPMACC is originally developed at Institute for Research in Fundamental Sciences (IPM), Tehran, Iran.
+We had an old outdated website on IPM page here http://hpc.ipm.ac.ir/ipmacc/doc.html.
+Follow our latest updates on https://github.com/lashgar/ipmacc

+# Questions:
+If you had any question or thinking of any issue, create a new issue thread here https://github.com/lashgar/ipmacc/issues or send an email to lashgar@uvic.ca

 # Publications:
 **[1]** Ahmad Lashgar, Alireza Majidi, and Amirali Baniasadi, **"IPMACC: Open Source OpenACC to CUDA/OpenCL Translator"**, arXiv:1412.1127 [cs.PL], December 2, 2014.